-- Identify opportunities to improve patient outcomes through Research and Innovation that focuses on prehabilitation and rehabilitation in collaboration with our partners with existing expertise in this area. - Engage with patients, clinical, academic and wider health and care stakeholders to support the prioritisation of research activity and develop research that addresses the greatest unmet need for this population. - Identify opportunities to use big data and routinely collected data to answer the evidence gap in health and wellbeing challenges and work in collaboration with our partners to identify, develop and evaluate appropriate and innovative solutions to these challenges. - Ensure that all Research and Innovation is designed and delivered to be inclusive and accessible to an older population.
+- Identify opportunities to improve patient outcomes through Research and Innovation that focuses on prehabilitation and rehabilitation in collaboration with our partners with existing expertise in this area. - Engage with patients, clinical, academic and wider health and care stakeholders to support the prioritisation of research activity and develop research that addresses the greatest unmet need for this population. - Identify opportunities to use big data and routinely collected data to answer the evidence in collaboration with our partners to identify, years we will: develop and evaluate appropriate and innovative solutions to these challenges. - Ensure that all Research and Innovation is designed and delivered to be inclusive and accessible to an older population.